-Rose-Breasted Cockatoos for Sale.
-Rose-Breasted Cockatoos make wonderful companions.
+Rose-breasted cockatoos for Sale make lovely companions.
 They are goofy, playful, affectionate, and beautiful.
 They have a stunning pink and grey body, with a cute crest when they get excited.
 They are also a great size.
 They have a medium-size body, bigger than a Cockatiel, smaller than an African Grey.
-Like all Cockatoos, Rosies require lots of time, training, and attention.
-A cage filled with toys for him or her to destroy will keep you, baby, happy and healthy.
+Like all Cockatoos, Rose-breasted cockatoo require lots of time, training, and attention.

 A large outdoor aviary with sufficient flying space should be provided for your pet.
 If unaffordable, go for as big a cage you can get.
 Throw in some accessories for the enrichment of the bird, like perches, toys, chewable and destructible, mineral blocks, etc.

 Pink cockatoo need to be bathed regularly because they have more dandruff than other species of cockatoos.
 Nails and the beak will be trimmed on their own if you have provided good perches.